 The newer patients in our Austin-area physical therapy clinic often tell us the term Manual Therapy is somewhat confusing.
 For that reason, we wanted to explain what the term means and how it’s being used in various professions.

-The popularity of Manual Therapy has skyrocketed over the last decade both among consumers and health care practitioners.
+The popularity of Manual Therapy has skyrocketed over the last decade, both among consumers and health care practitioners.
 So what is Manual Therapy?
 The American Physical Therapy Association defines it as:

 A clinical approach utilizing skilled, specific hands-on techniques, including but not limited to manipulation/mobilization, used by the physical therapist to diagnose and treat soft tissues and joint structures for the purpose of modulating pain; increasing range of motion (ROM); reducing or eliminating soft tissue inflammation; inducing relaxation; improving contractile and non-contractile tissue repair, extensibility, and/or stability; facilitating movement; and improving function.

-If you are a consumer looking for Manual Therapy, my suggestion would be to search for a licensed Physical Therapist with a certification and/or residency in Manual Therapy.
+If you are specifically looking for Manual Therapy, my suggestion would be to search for a licensed Physical Therapist.
+They should have a certification and/or residency in Manual Therapy.
 These credentials can only be given by educational institutions that have strict oversight from proper credentialing organizations.

 You can also be sure these practitioners have undergone rigorous training in the diagnosis and treatment of issues from head to toe.
 They will have spent years in both the classroom and clinic to obtain their license and credentials.